Aura

 Tools like Abridge, DeepScribe, and Nuance DAX are solving documentation for physicians - and doing it well.
 Oracle Health recently announced AI in their patient portal for record Q&A. But no product has yet designed this experience from the patient's perspective first - with the interaction design, trust signals, and plain-language guardrails that a non-clinical user actually needs.

-The physician-side ambient AI problem is largely solved.
-The patient-side comprehension problem hasn't even been seriously designed yet.
+The physician-side ambient AI problem is largely being solved.
+The patient-side comprehension problem hasn't been seriously designed yet.
 That's where Aura sits.

 Research

-Contextual inquiry with 6 participants navigating their real portals (MyChart, athenahealth, a regional hospital system) while thinking aloud;
+Contextual inquiry with 3 participants navigating their real portals (MyChart, athenahealth, a regional hospital system) while thinking aloud.

 They don't know what they don't know